skalenetwork/documentation/validators/register-validator-node.md

 Required options for the `skale node init` command:

--   `--install-deps` - install additional dependecies (like docker and docker-compose)
+-   `--install-deps` - install additional dependencies

 Required options for the `skale node init` command in environment file: